Dual Degree Programme in BSc Business Informatics & Data Science

 Create a schedule and stick to it

-One of the most effective study motivation tips is creating a realistic study schedule that you can stick to.
+One of the best answers to how can I stay motivated during long study sessions is to create a realistic study schedule that you can stick to consistently.

 Don’t think of studying as different from any other activity.
 Plan your schedule like you would if you were making time for any other important activity in your life.
 Get organised and plan time to study each subject separately, and try to stick to this schedule as closely as possible.